jmmack/metatranscriptomic-tools/kaiju/README.md

 "Download the nr database as above, but additionally include proteins from fungi and microbial eukaryotes."

 ### Running kaiju
 There is a shell script `run_kaiju.sh`.
-To run, do the folloing
+To run, do the following
 - Make a working directory `mkdir project_name`
 - Inside the working directory should be a data directory (usually called `data`) containing the **demultiplexed** read files in `.fastq.gz` format/extension.
 The file names should look like: `F8G-2_S43_R1_001.fastq.gz` where everything before the first underscore `_` will be taken as the sample name for downstream output
 - Paths to kaiju and kaijudb are set at the top of the script **you probably don't have to change these**, but you should set the path to your data (reads) directory